 You should replace slippers when they have been torn to shreds by the family dog.
 Or when the soles start to wear down.
 Or if they're too dirty.
 Really it's about time to replace slippers when you can't seem to reverse the wear and tear.
 Most people like to get slippers around the holidays.
 But if you're getting Lands' End slippers for yourself, you can expect them to last much longer if you give them a good clean every so often.

 Like crayons, slippers can go in the washing machine, but shouldn't.
 If for any reason you need to clean your slippers you should do a proper spot cleaning.
 It will take less than 15 minutes to do a great job and you won't have to wait by the washing machine hoping that your treasured slippers haven't been damaged in there.

 Slippers should not go in the dryer.
 It's best to let them air dry after you've spot cleaned them.
 If the ground feels like ice and you can't get around without some warmth, you can speed up the drying process with a blow dryer.
-Even then we would recommend cozy wool socks just to guarantee that you're not shrinking anything.
+Even then we would recommend substituting cozy womens slipper socks during the drying time just to guarantee that you're not shrinking anything.

 If (and when) your slippers start to smell, it's best to give them a break and do one of three things to keep them fresh.

 Unlike socks and sandals, it can be a good idea to wear socks with slippers.
 One reason to do so is to keep the slippers from getting stinky.
 We get it.
 You might have smelly feet, so why not take some extra precaution to keep those slippers from getting replaced too soon.

 You might be the person who goes for days wearing only slippers around the house.
 You might also be the type who slips them on for those transitional moments in the morning and night.
 Slippers may not need a babysitter when you go out for dinner but they do in fact need to be cared for.